 For lawn care, the best equipment usually gets things done quickly but professionally and requires minimal maintenance.
 That way you can provide fast, quality service.

 Additionally, you won’t need to work as much on simply maintaining the equipment.

 When purchasing equipment, you’ll want to look into warranties.
 Lawn care equipment isn’t cheap, so to fix or replace them without a warranty will easily eat into your profits.

 Get all your Legal Ducks in a Row

 You may also be required to purchase insurance for your vehicle and business.
-In many states it is a requirement, but even if your state doesn’t, you’ll find that it still makes good business sense to purchase insurance.
+In many states it is a requirement.
+Even if your state doesn’t require it, you’ll find that it still makes good business sense to purchase insurance.

 Get Your Name Out There

 As with any business, a website will get you noticed, but it’s not the only way to market your business.
 Doing things the old-fashioned way, especially with a locally-focused business such as lawn care works just as well.